alejogiley/lipid_msd_map/README.md

 # MSD_MAP

 msd.tcl is a script for [VMD](http://www.ks.uiuc.edu/Research/vmd/) that calculates the mean squared displacement of each lipid head in a bilayer and map it to a grid.
 It uses the [diffusion_coefficient tool](https://github.com/tonigi/vmd_diffusion_coefficient) developed by Toni Giorgino.
-For the input files, a sample trajectory is provided (of [CLC-ec1](https://www.rcsb.org/structure/1OTS) in a monomeric state, embedded in a MARTINI bilayer of 90:10 POPE/POPG:DLPE/DLPG, where chemically different head groups are in a proportion of 2-to-1. structurally,
+For the input files, a sample trajectory is provided of [CLC-ec1](https://www.rcsb.org/structure/1OTS) in a monomeric state, embedded in a MARTINI bilayer of 90:10 POPE/POPG:DLPE/DLPG, where chemically different head groups are in a proportion of 2-to-1.

 ## Citation